nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing-err-page.md

 If some exception raised on dealing with a request, the request is forwarded to the specified error page automatically.

-# Routes for Error Page
+# Routes For Error Page

 There are the following four types routes for error page.